- Home Health Billing Information

 - Pediatric members - eQSuite®

-All adult LTHH PARs must be submitted on the Department's designated Long-Term Home Health PAR form.
-The form is available on the Provider Forms web page.
+All adult LTHH PARs must be submitted on the Adult Long-Term Home Health PAR Form located on the Provider Forms web page under the Prior Authorization Request (PAR) Forms drop-down menu.
 Instructions for completing the PAR form are included in this manual.

 The claim must contain the PAR number for payment.

 Approval of a PAR does not guarantee Health First Colorado payment and does not serve as a timely filing waiver.
 Prior authorization only assures that the services requested are considered a benefit of Health First Colorado.
-All claims, including those for prior authorized services, must meet eligibility and claim submission requirements (e.g. timely filing, third party resources payment pursued, required attachments included, etc.) before payment can be made.
+All claims, including those for prior authorized services, must meet eligibility and claim submission requirements (e.g., timely filing, pursuit of third-party resources payment, included required attachments, etc.) before payment can be made.

 If the PAR is denied, providers should direct inquiries to the authorizing agency who reviewed the PAR.